How Do You Enforce a Divorce Court Order?

 Enforcing Child Support Court Orders

-When it comes to child support, we want to flag a few special items.
+Regarding child support, we want to flag a few special items.
 For example, it’s important to know that the Connecticut Child Support Guidelines contain arrearage guidelines.
 The guidelines dictate how to calculate the amount of the weekly arrearage payment.

-Second, for some Connecticut families, the Child Support Enforcement Program may be the best avenue to help collect child support.
+Second, the Child Support Enforcement Program may be the best avenue for some Connecticut families to help collect child support.

 Third, the court has some additional means of enforcing its orders on child support.
 For example, in some circumstances, courts may order a wage execution, or that a child support arrearage be paid from a tax refund.